 Is \$114 billion likely to be adequate to compensate all present and future asbestos claimants?
 The Congressional Budget Office (2003) estimated that the proposed fund would in fact collect enough to cover the cost of paying claims.
-The CBO assumed that, during the first 10 years, there would be 6,000 claims per year involving mesothelioma and other cancers and 63,000 claims per year involving asbestosis and other non-malignant conditions.
-Of the latter, it assumed that only 15% of claimants would quality for compensation, while the other 85% would receive only medical monitoring.
-After the first 10 years, the CBO assumed that the number of mesothelioma and cancer claims per year would fall in half, but the number of claims for non-malignant conditions per year would double.
+The CBO assumed that, during the first ten years, there would be 6,000 claims per year involving mesothelioma and other cancers and 63,000 claims per year involving asbestosis and other nonmalignant conditions.
+Of the latter, it assumed that only 15 percent of claimants would qualify for compensation, while the other 85 percent would received only medical monitoring.
+After the first ten years, the CBO assumed that the number of mesothelioma and cancer claims per year would fall in half, but the number of claims for nonmalignant conditions per year would double.
 The CBO cautioned that its estimates were extremely sensitive to the assumption concerning the proportion of asbestosis claims that would qualify for compensation as opposed to medical monitoring.

-How would the proposed asbestos fund perform in terms of accomplishing the four goals named at the beginning of this section?
-The \$114 billion of contributions are likely to be adequate to compensate all claimants only if the fund is aggressive in weeding out claims by the unimpaired.
-In order to do so, it will have to spend substantial resources on auditing claims, conducting medical examinations and examining biopsies, even though these activities are expensive.
+How well might a fund of this sort accomplish the four goals named at the beginning of this section?
+The total of \$114 billion appears to be enough to compensate present and future claimants, but only if the fund is aggressive in weeding out claims by the unimpaired.
+To do so, the fund will have to spend substantial resources on auditing claims, conducting medical examinations and examining biopsies.
 Past experience by the Manville Trust suggests that, without careful auditing, claimants with pleural plaque will claim to have asbestosis, claimants with asbestosis who are unimpaired will claim to be disabled, and the number of claims will increase rapidly.
 These factors will quickly cause the fund to overrun its budget.

 Will adoption of the fund reduce litigation costs relative to the current system?
-The answer is unclear, since the fund's own costs of auditing claims will be high and, on the other side, the act does not specify limits on plaintiffs' attorneys' fees.
-Other asbestos compensation trusts, including the Manville Trust, often limit plaintiffs' attorneys' fees to 25% of compensation.
-But, perhaps to reduce opposition by plaintiffs' lawyers, the act's drafters did not set any limits (although they specified that a legal assistance program for claimants be set up).
+The answer is unclear, since the fund's own costs of auditing claims will be high, and the act does not specify limits on plaintiffs' attorneys' fees.
+Other asbestos compensation trusts, including the Manville Trust, often limit plaintiffs' attorneys' fees to 25 percent of compensation.
+But perhaps to reduce opposition by plaintiffs' lawyers, the act's drafters did not set any limits (although they specified that a legal assistance program for claimants be set up).

-The fund would certainly give greater certainty to all parties.
-Claimants would receive a uniform level of compensation by disease, in comparison to the tort system where they individually bear the risk of winning a multi-million dollar damage award at trial, losing at trial and receiving nothing, or receiving much smaller settlements.
+The fund would give greater certainty to all parties.
+Claimants would receive a uniform level of compensation by disease, in comparison to the tort system where they individually bear the risk of winning a multimillion dollar damage award at trial, losing at trial and receiving nothing or receiving much smaller settlements.
 Adoption of the fund also increases the probability that money will be available to compensate individuals who develop serious asbestos diseases in the future.
 Claimants would also receive their compensation more quickly than in the tort system, where lawsuits often take many years.
 The fund also eliminates defendants' uncertainty concerning their future asbestos liabilities and stops the spread of asbestos litigation to new defendants.

 Whether the act will be adopted is unclear.
 The AFL-CIO announced in the fall of 2003 that \$153 billion would be required to compensate all claimants, rather than \$114 billion.
 Recently, the act's sponsors raised the proposed compensation levels by 10 to 300 percent and raised the required contributions from \$114 to \$118 billion.
 As a result of these changes, the CBO announced that the fund would not be able to pay all claims.
-Democrats in the Senate have consistently opposed the act and they recently announced that they are preparing their own asbestos legislation.
+Democrats in the Senate have consistently opposed the act, and they recently announced that they are preparing their own asbestos legislation.